SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 --------

-The access level for a generic type or generic function is the minimum of the access level of the generic type itself and the access level of any type constraints on its type parameters.
+The access level for a generic type or generic function is the minimum of the access level of the generic type or function itself and the access level of any type constraints on its type parameters.

 .. _AccessControl_TypeAliases: